DLC-link/dlc-clarity/README.md

 - `uuid`: string - UUID of the DLC
 - `btc-tx-id`: string - BTC closing transaction ID

-### `set-staus-funded`

-When a DLC is properly set up on the _Bitcoin_ blockchain, the DLC.Link infrastructure will use this function to notify Stacks of it's success.
-This allows the contracts to have confirmation about the DLC's status.

-Parameters:

-- `uuid`: string - UUID of the DLC that was succesfully funded on BTC

 ## Functions to call